GHG Inventory Glossary

 Biomass

 Either (1) the total mass of living organisms in a given area or of a given species usually expressed as dry weight; or (2) Organic matter consisting of or recently derived from living organisms (especially regarded as fuel) excluding peat.
 Includes products, by-products and waste derived from such material.
-(IPCC1)
+(IPCC)

 Biomass Waste